minprog/quality/aspects/nesting/nesting.md

         discount = 0;
     }

+To come up with such an improvement requires a deep understanding of the problem that the program solves, as well as some fluency with using control structures such as `if`-`else if`-`else`.

 ## Early exit

 You might need to check some condition, and if not satisfied, run the rest of your program: